AshrafulPatHan/AshrafulPatHan/README.md

 Hi, I’m **Ashraful Pathan** — a passionate MERN Stack Developer from Bangladesh 🇧🇩

-🔹 Over 2+ year of experience in full-stack web development.
+🔹 Over 2+ year of experience in full-stack web development .
-🔹 Specialize in building modern, responsive, and scalable web applications.
+🔹 Specialize in building modern, responsive, and scalable web applications .
-🔹 Love to code, learn new technologies, and bring ideas to life through clean and functional code.
+🔹 Love to code, learn new technologies, and bring ideas to life through clean and functional code .
 🔹 Currently exploring **Next.js Advanced Features**, **Backend Optimization**, and **DevOps Basics**.
-🔹 My goal is to one day build a tech company like Steve Jobs.
+🔹 My goal is to one day build a tech company like Steve Jobs .

 ---